There are eight Honorary Officers:

 He has worked extensively on getting research into practice in healthy-public policy, having been a founding signatory of the Campbell Collaboration and leader of the West Midlands ‘Crimegrip’ project.
 He is chair of the West Midlands Learning for Public Health (formerly Teaching Public Health Network) and a theme leader on housing and health for the Birmingham Black Country Applied Health Research and Care (CLARHC) programme.
 He is Honorary Reader in Public Health at Birmingham University and Honorary Senior Research Fellow with the Warwick University Business School.

 He lives in the West Midlands with his wife and has four daughters.
 In another life he is a blues harmonica player with Dr Harp’s Medicine Band.
 Visit www.drharp.co.uk to sample their critically acclaimed album, Doctor Write Me a Prescription for the Blues.

 Elected by the Board for a three- to five-year term.

 Responsible for the register of members, FPH's Standing Orders, elections and the staff and headquarters of the Faculty.
-Acts as the Company Secretary, chairs the Professional Affairs Committee and is responsible for FPH's statutory role in Consultant appointments.
+Acts as the Company Secretary, chairs the Fellowship Committee and is responsible for FPH's statutory role in Consultant appointments.

 Peter Sheridan is from Solihull, West Midlands and trained in medicine at Bristol University.
 He trained in general practice in Bedford Hospital and was a GP in Bedford for 10 years before moving on to public health.
 He trained in North West Thames and took up a post in health services public health in north central London before becoming a Director of Public Health for Enfield.
 He moved into the new Health Protection Agency in 2003 as a Consultant in Health Protection initially in north London and since 2006 in Bedfordshire & Hertfordshire.